-- The student has allowed for a minimum of one term between term of dismissal and term seeking re-instatement.
-As an example, a student who is dismissed in the fall term will not be considered for re-instatement in the spring term. - 2.
-The honors GPA requirement is met.
+1. The student has allowed for a minimum of one term between term of dismissal and term seeking re-instatement.
+As an example, a student who is dismissed in the fall term will not be considered for re-instatement in the spring term.

+2. The honors GPA requirement is met.

-Students who have been dismissed for serious violations such as academic dishonesty, student honor code violation, or conviction of a felony crime are ineligible for reinstatement.
+Students who have been dismissed for serious violations such as academic misconduct, serious or repeated disciplinary action for code of conduct violations, or conviction of a felony crime are ineligible for reinstatement.